hapax/hapax.github.io/assets/simple-physics.md

 First of all, somewhat counterintuitively, *more subestimates is better*.
-Roughly, our under- and overestimates will tend to balance each other out, which is also the reason we use geometric means.
+Roughly, our under- and overestimates will tend to balance each other out.
+This is also the reason we use geometric means.
 If the true value is $x$, and $a$ underestimates by a factor $c$, while $b$ overestimates by a factor $c$, then $\sqrt{ab} =
 \sqrt{x^2} = x$ is the true value.

 This is an example of the
 [wisdom of the crowd](https://en.wikipedia.org/wiki/Wisdom_of_the_crowd), where averaging over different types of ignorance yields wisdom.

-*Sanity checks.* In this case, the crowd is made up of subestimates.
+In this case, the crowd is made up of subestimates.
 But just as a single charismatic fool can bias a crowd, a foolish subestimate can scuttle your approximation.
 The best way to avoid foolish subestimates is to *sanity check* them.
 Compare to things you know, or *manipulate* your guess until you can make that comparison.
-For instance, if you're trying to count the stars in the universe,
+For instance, perhaps we guess the Canadian budget is CAD`$`30 billion.
+But if we also know the population (30 million or so) we see this corresponds to `$`1000 per person.
+This seems too low!

 *Web of facts.* Aliens cannot perform this sanity check because they don't know enough about our world.